 The office will evaluate its selection process to determine if its requirements unnecessarily screen out a disproportionate number of females, racial/ethnic minorities, or individuals with disabilities.
-The office will use the Monitoring the Hiring Process form for every classified hire to track the number of females, racial/ethnic minorities, and individuals with disabilities in each stage of the selection process.
-Managers will work closely with human resources and the Affirmative Action Officer in reviewing the requirements for the position, posting the position, and interviewing and selection to ensure that equal opportunity and affirmative action are carried out.
-Managers must document their hiring decisions and human resources will review for bias.
+The office will use the Monitoring the Hiring Process form for every hire to track the number of females, racial/ethnic minorities, and individuals with disabilities in each stage of the selection process.
+Deputies, managers, and supervisors will work closely with human resources and the Affirmative Action Officer in reviewing the requirements for the position, posting the position, and interviewing and selection to ensure that equal opportunity and affirmative action are carried out.
+Deputies, managers, and supervisors must document their hiring decisions and equal opportunity professionals will review for bias.

-An office that does not meet its hiring goals for competitive appointments, and noncompetitive appointments under Minn.
-Stat. sec.
-43A.08, subd.
-1(9), (11) and (16), and 43A.15, subds.
+An agency that does not meet its hiring goals for competitive appointments, and noncompetitive appointments under MS 43A.08, subd.
+1(9), (11) and (16), and 43A.15, subd.
 3, 10, 12, and 13, must justify its non-affirmative action hires.
 The affirmative action statute was amended in 2019 so agencies can no longer take missed opportunities.
 The office will report the number of affirmative and non-affirmative hires to MMB on a quarterly basis.

-The office will make every attempt to match the percent of self-identifying racial/ethnic minorities who are minimally qualified with the percent interviewed for positions in the classified service.
 When candidates are invited to participate in the selection process, employees scheduling the selection process will describe the process to the candidate (e.g., interview process, testing process).
 All candidates are provided information regarding the procedure to request reasonable accommodations, if necessary, to allow candidates with disabilities equal opportunity to participate in the selection process.
 For example, describe if interview questions are offered ahead of time or what technology may be used during a test.
 This allows for an individual with a disability to determine if they need a reasonable accommodation in advance.

-All employees involved in the selection process are trained and accountable for the office's commitment to equal opportunity and the affirmative action program and its implementation.
+All employees involved in the selection process are trained and accountable for the office's commitment to equal opportunity and the affirmative action plan and its implementation.